DataBiosphere/toil/docs/appendices/architecture.rst

 and run as a thread on the leader, where it polls for new log files in the job store with the :meth:`~toil.jobStores.abstractJobStore.AbstractJobStore.read_logs` method.
-These are JSON files, which contain strucutred data.
+These are JSON files, which contain structured data.
 Structured log messages from user Python code, stored under ``workers.logs_to_leader``, from the file store's :meth:`~toil.fileStores.abstractFileStore.AbstractFileStore.log_to_leader`